molikto/medit/README.md

 `Node` is a tree where each node has a type of structured which is a instance of named structure syntax, or collection, which is for combinator types`arr`, `opt` etc

+then from the template, it generates `Frag`, and it is used for layout purpose.

+then we add ways to resolve insert point from mouse.

+* TODO
+   * handle all insertion points
+   * handle keyword choice
+   * handle reference

 ## other efforts

 * IntelliJ MPS